 * Do you SUPPLICATE (petition) God before making decisions, ask Him for your daily life needs, and intercede for others?

-You’ll notice the above first letters of the capitalized words spell the word ACTS—a well-known formula for some praying Christians.
+You’ll notice the above first letters of the capitalized words spell the word ACTS—a well-known formula for many praying Christians.

 See you on your knees,